THE ABYSS IS UNFATHOMABLE?

 The main objective of this project is to reach an overview of the grammatical rules of Spanish from the perspective of interaction, avoiding the many difficulties which commonly occur in grammar because of the unsystematic way in which the analysis is conducted, the use of categories which are often unsuitable and the constant lack of clarity as far as the relationship between language and the extralinguistic world is concerned.

-Interlinguistic respeaking is a new hybrid technique halfway between simultaneous interpretation and subtitling, that takes advantage of the recognition of speech and can produce written texts (subtitles) from oral ones in live communicative events (TV programmes, conferences, debates, and so on), facilitating access to them both to people with normal hearing who do not know the source language, and hearing-impaired persons or deaf.
+Interlingual respeaking is a new hybrid technique half-way between simultaneous interpreting and subtitling that uses speech recognition technology to produce written texts (subtitles) from oral sources in live events (TV programmes, conferences, debates, and so on).
+This makes such events accessible to the deaf and hard-of-hearing but also to people with normal hearing and no knowledge of the source language.

 This research group focuses on models and methodologies in Interpreting Studies (IS), a discipline that is nowadays characterised by a wide variety of research paradigms and fragmented analytical approaches.
 The group members are engaged in interdisciplinary research on interactions mediated by interpreters in a variety of institutional settings and intercultural contexts.